aaronpolhamus/stock-bets/README.md

   - `SQLALCHEMY_TRACK_MODIFICATIONS` (`True`/`False`): Set to `False` unless you have a really good reason not to
   - `SQLALCHEMY_ECHO` (`True`/`False`): Same here
   - `DEBUG_MODE` (`True`/`False`): As a rule of thumb, `True` for development, `False` for production
-  - `TEST_CASE_EMAIL` (email@domain.com): When you run the `backend.database.mock_data` as a main function (this happens automatically during functional API testing, or when you call `make db-mock-data`), you populate the database with a bunch of mock data.
+  - `TEST_CASE_UUID` (string): When you run the `backend.database.mock_data` as a main function (this happens automatically during functional API testing, or when you call `make db-mock-data`), you populate the database with a bunch of mock data.
 This can be useful for local development.
-By setting `TEST_CASE_EMAIL` to the gmail account that you use to develop with, your user account will automatically be populated with these fixtures they're run.
+By setting `TEST_CASE_UUID` to the uuid of the account that you use to develop with, your user account will automatically be populated with these fixtures they're run.
+The best way to do this is to leave this variable unset, login once with the account you'll use to develop, and then copy and paste this value from the `users` table.
+  - `TEST_CASE_EMAIL` (you@example.com): Same as above for the uuid: you should define these right next to each other in your dev `.env` file.
 * Place an `.env` file in the `/frontend` directory that defines the following variables:
   - `REACT_APP_GOOGLE_CLIENT_ID` (string): The Google client ID that the API is using for OAuth
   - `REACT_APP_FACEBOOK_APP_ID` (string): The Facebook application ID used for OAuth